 Our St Joseph’s Mini RDT stands for the Mini Religious Development Team.
-At St Joseph’s, we have a Staff Religious Development team made up of Miss Milivojevic, Mrs Ward and Miss Waite but we are also lucky enough to have a Mini RDT made up of some of our pupils across the school.
+At St Joseph’s, we have a Staff Religious Development team made up of Mrs Sowden and Mrs Cooper but we are also lucky enough to have a Mini RDT made up of some of our pupils across the school.
 These children have a very important job to do in school.
 They work hard to continue to develop the catholic life of our school and to work with staff and pupils to ensure that there is progression and coverage across school and that we are constantly working hard to continue to strive for the very best!

-Our Mini RDT have already started with weekly actions to further develop the catholic life of our school.
-The Mini RDT met with Miss Milivojevic and Miss Waite at the beginning of September to discuss what their actions would be for this half term.To begin with the Mini RDT evaluated what we already do well at school:
+Our Mini RDT have weekly actions to further develop the catholic life of our school.
+The Mini RDT meet with Msr Sowden and Mrs Cooperat the beginning of September to discuss what their actions would be for this half term.To begin with the Mini RDT evaluated what we already do well at school:

 - Children delivering collective worship – ‘we enjoy this’ ‘It helps us to understand the readings and prayers’ ‘We make the reflection and prayers purposeful to our own intentions’.